4 Ways to Update Content for Changing Trends

 2. Highly Focused, Niche Content that Targets Customers at All Stages of the Buyer’s Journey

 High-quality content has always been the benchmark for content creators.
-Sure, the old rules of high-quality content still apply, but there is another metric to add into the mix: highly focused niche content that targets customers at all stages of the buyer’s journey.
+Sure, the old rules of high-quality content still apply, but there is another metric to add to the mix: highly focused niche content that targets customers at all stages of the buyer’s journey.

 47% of B2B marketers who experienced less success in the past year found this was due to challenges with content creation, so needless to say, there is a lot on the line.